 Analyzing Volatility in Growth Measures

 The secretary of education is on record as favoring evaluation of teachers and awarding of merit pay based on student growth, and has acknowledged the need for more research on growth measures.
-Approximately half of all states now use the Colorado growth model (Student Growth Percentile or SGP) which uses a complex model to estimate a percentile ranking for each student compared to peers with similar historical test scores.
-The SGP software provides only point estimates.
+Despite the fact that they are based on complicated mathematical models, the results are often taken at face value with little validation of the underlying models.

 How to Apply